Jaimilit/CrossFit-Signup/README.md

 ### HTML Validation:
 The W3C Markup Validation Service was used to validate the HTML of the website.
 There were errors and warnings in the reports about unclosed elements and tags, incorrect values ​​and types of elements, and unnecessary trailing slashes.
 All errors and warnings have been fixed, the project's HTML code has been re-checked without significant errors.

-It shows one error here but I have fixed it, but it still shows.
+It shows one error here and I have fixed it, but it still shows.
 ![HTMl Validation](./static/assets/validations/html.png)